strauss02/strauss02/README.md

 # Hey there 🤠

 My name is Ido!
 I'm an aspiring full-stack developer who is all about creating beautiful projects that can help people.
+I invite you to take a look at any of my projects!
+My profile is still in the process of finishing up and polishing, so I apologize ahead for any repos empty of readmes 😅

 <!--
 **strauss02/strauss02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.